hartwigmedical/platinum/README.md

 should be a unique and meaningful name (no spaces or special chars) which will be used to identify all the cloud resources used for your run.

-Platinum is asynchronous, as most of the time the run will be long-running and more practical to come back to later.
-To keep an eye on the progress use the following command:
+Platinum is asynchronous, you can keep eye on the progress use the following command:

 ```shell script
 Pauls-MacBook-Pro:platinum pwolfe$ ./platinum status